Jake-parkers/sicp-solutions/README.md

 # sicp

-My solutions to the exercise in Structure and Interpretation of Computer Programs (SICP) book
+My solutions to the exercises in Structure and Interpretation of Computer Programs (SICP) book